Subject: Osseous Surgery

-D4260 -- Osseous surgery (including flap entry and closure) -- four or more contiguous teeth or tooth bounded spaces per quadrant
+D4260 - Osseous surgery (including elevation of a full thickness flap and closure) -- four or more contiguous teeth or tooth bounded spaces per quadrant

-D4261 -- Osseous surgery (including flap entry and closure) -- one to three contiguous teeth or tooth bounded spaces per quadrant
+D4261 - Osseous surgery (including elevation of a full thickness flap and closure) -- one to three contiguous teeth or tooth bounded spaces per quadrant

 Original: November 22, 2005